Showing posts with label 2007. Show all posts

 Saturday, June 14, 2025

-Various Artists - Songs in the Key of Brian - Remembering Brian Wilson (1975-2021) (GUEST POST BY FABIO FROM RIO)
+Various Artists - Songs in the Key of Brian - Remembering Brian Wilson (1975-2021) (A Fabio from Rio Guest Post)

 One of the all-time great musical geniuses, Brian Wilson, died a few days ago, on June 11, 2025.
 He was 82 years old.
 I wanted to post something to mark his passing.
 Luckily, I've recently been collaborating with a new musical friend, who goes by the name Fabio from Rio.
 He's a big fan of Brian Wilson and the Beach Boys, and came up with the idea of creating an album consisting entirely of songs about Brian Wilson.
 So that's what this is.
 I gave him free reign, and only helped him some with suggestions on song selection.